 As with almost all foods, there is a risk your dog may be allergic to tomatoes.
-In some rare cases, an allergic reaction may lead to anaphylaxis, a potentially life-threatening condition.
-If you see the signs of a tomato allergy in your dog, such as coughing, sneezing, hives, swelling, difficulty breathing, or other symptoms, stop giving your dog tomatoes and contact your vet right away.
+In rare cases, an allergic reaction may lead to anaphylaxis, a potentially deadly condition.
+If you see signs such as coughing, sneezing, hives, swelling, difficulty breathing, or other allergy symptoms, stop giving tomatoes to your dog and contact your vet.

-Some dogs have medical conditions, such as acid reflux or other gastrointestinal issues, that may be aggravated by tomatoes.
-It is always best to ask your veterinarian before giving your dog any new kinds of foods to make sure your pup can safely eat them.
+Some dogs have medical conditions, like acid reflux or gastrointestinal issues, that tomatoes may aggravate.
+It is always best to ask your vet before giving your dog any new kinds of foods to make sure your pup can safely eat them.

 How Should You Give Tomatoes To Your Dog?